adzcai/zero-hour/README.md

 ///// NPM: 6.2.0 ///// node: 10.8.0 /////

-Were going to create a simple Template for Phaser 3 that can be deployed to Heroku.
+Were going to create a simple Template for our Phaser 3 applications that are ready to be deployed on Heroku.
+The final template, could be easily modified to work with many other hosting provider, you would just need to look how the provider deals with node applications.

+To store a copy of your application you can use either github or bitbucket.

+Whats the difference you might ask, why did i choose github over bitbucket.
+Simple.
+Bitbucket offers better options for private work where as github is much better for public and testing new code snippets etc.

+Either are great to use it's really up to you, just remember to check the docs but the set up is roughly the same

-There are many ways to do this.
+There are many ways to achieve our final goal.
 Its really about personal preference and what is best for your skill level and probably most importantly what the end result should be.
-Different frameworks engines modules and languages all offer pros and cons and its up to you to plan accordingly. we'll break this up into phases making it easier to track our progress and also giving us some sort of feeling of achievement even though to begin with there wont really be much there.
+Different frameworks, engines, modules and languages all offer a variety of options with pros and cons, leaving it up to you to plan accordingly.

+we'll break this up into phases making it easier to track our progress and also at the same time giving us some sort of feeling of achievement, even though to begin with there won't really be much there.

 Phase1
-  For phase 1 i'm going to set some basic configuration tasks for my development environment.
-What i will need to use to achieve the end result.
-I'll also need to take into account cross compatability for ease of use among many different systems.
+  For phase 1, I'm going to set some basic configuration tasks for my local  development environment.
+Defining what I will need to use to achieve the end result.
+I'll also need to take into account cross compatibility, for ease of use among many different systems.

-  The ultimate goal is to deploy the final app to heroku so we need to make sure we remember to set up for this.
+  The ultimate goal is to deploy the final app to Heroku so we need to make sure we remember this during our development.

+Its also a really good place to start.
+As the name suggests this is a Phaser 3 template using node to publish to Heroku.
+All providers offer different packages and settings but most are very similar.
+They all offer their own supporting documentation and often come with basic templates to give the user a general idea.

-if we look at herokus docs as thats our end goal we can see what we have on offer for us today...
+if we look at Heroku's docs, we can see what we have on offer for us today...

 https://devcenter.heroku.com/

-Looking here we can see we already have some great options to choose from
+We can see we already have some great options to choose from

 Node.js
 Ruby